 Emily: Tell us about the overall culture at Brandwatch.
 How do you think about the company at a brand level?

-Our Brandwatch culture and values around the world, including at our US headquarters here in New York City, is exemplified by a team that is passionate about all we do.
+Our Brandwatch culture and values are exemplified by a team that is passionate about all we do.
 We’re all very eager to learn and grow.
-We embrace change, and thanks to this spirit, Brandwatchers know it’s okay to make mistakes.
-We push to challenge people and we make it acceptable to ask, “Why?”.
+We embrace change.
+Thanks to that spirit, Brandwatchers know it’s okay to make mistakes.
+We push to challenge people and we make it acceptable to ask, “Why?”
 Asking why is never going to be seen as attacking somebody.
-Throughout the office you see people smiling, happy to be here and encouraging each other to try new things.
+Throughout the office, you see people smiling, happy to be here, and encouraging each other to try new things.

 Leigh Anne: A lot of people define this as a candidate having a “cultural fit,” but at Brandwatch we try to step away from that because we don’t want to hire the exact same personality type with identical education and experiential background time and time again.
 We want to diversify our hiring, in every sense of the word.